sylhare/sylhare.github.io/_posts/2015-12-13-What-is-a-user-story.md

 Story name: `As a customer I want to be able to buy a cookie with the app`

-- Rules: The customer can't buy something with a higer price than what's in his account
+- Rules: The customer can't buy something with a higher price than what's in his account
 - Question: How can we check the customer's account?
-- Acceptance Criterias: Given the customer click on pay on the app the money goes he can buy the cookie
+- Acceptance Criteria: Given the customer click on pay on the app the money goes he can buy the cookie
 - Question: How can we assert that the cookie is bought?
     - Doesn't have to be just a `cookie` that is irrelevant and untestable.
 We can change the name of the story
     - We need to assert the money is out of the account transfer with seller account's number
-- Revised Acceptance Criterias: Given the customer click on pay on the app, his money gets transferred to the seller account's number
+- Revised Acceptance Criteria: Given the customer click on pay on the app, his money gets transferred to the seller account's number

 #### Story points